 The City of Moore continues its commitment to create diverse housing opportunities and ensure the availability and affordability of a variety of housing by collaborating with the development of community and housing organizations to build affordable housing in the community.
-Using CDBG-DR funds, the City has subsidized the construction of a 244 unit multi-family development, with 90% of the units designated as affordable,
+Using CDBG-DR funds, the City has subsidized the construction of a 244 unit multi-family development, with 90% of the units designated as affordable.
+116 units have been completed.
+The remaining 128 units will be completed by December 2022.